-addition to registering a general emergency contact, all students residing in on-campus student housing facilities have the option to annually register confidential contact information for a person to be notified by the University in the event the student is officially reported as missing.
+In addition to registering a general emergency contact, all students residing in on-campus student housing facilities have the option to annually register confidential contact information for a person to be notified by the University in the event the student is officially reported as missing.
 The University will ensure that all students are able to update their contact information whenever needed.
-These procedures and registration process are communicated to students when registering each academic year.
-The contact information will be confidential, accessible campus officials and law enforcement, and may not be disclosed outside a missing person investigation.
+The contact information will be confidential, accessible to campus officials and law enforcement, and may not be disclosed outside a missing person investigation.
 If a student has identified such an individual, University Safety or Residential Life officials will notify that individual no later than 24 hours after the student is determined to be missing.